 - a.
 For a proposed development to qualify for Streamlined Major Development Review it must be within the Town's designated Growth Area as defined by the Brunswick 2008 Comprehensive Plan, as amended. - b.
 The applicant shall meet with Department staff prior to submitting an application. - c.
 Applicant shall follow the Major Development Review Procedures in Subsection 5.2.9.G(2) except that no Sketch Plan is required. - d.
-If application is not complete at Staff's determination of completeness under Subsection 5.2.9.K(2) (Determination by Staff of Completeness of Application) the streamlined process is terminated and the standard Major Development Review process applies.
+If the application is not complete at Staff's determination of completeness under Subsection 5.2.9.K(2) the streamlined process is terminated and the standard Major Development Review process applies.